ntrrg/environments/CONTRIBUTING.md

 ## As user

-You can help just using this software and giving some feedback as is described in [this section](#as-tester), if you feel uncomfortable with that, just sent an [email](mailto:ntrrgx@gmail.com?Subject=NtEnvs:%20) with this template:
+You can help just using this software and giving some feedback as is described in [this section](#as-tester), if you feel uncomfortable with that, just send an [email](mailto:ntrrgx@gmail.com?Subject=NtEnvs:%20) with this template:

 **Comment:**